-Immediately south of the Historic Montford District is the River Arts District.
-If you are wondering where to stay in Asheville to best appreciate its brilliant arts scene, the River Arts District is definitely a neighbourhood to consider.
+River Arts District is one of the coolest neighborhoods in Asheville.
+It is located immediately south of the Historic Montford District If you want to best appreciate its brilliant arts scene, the River Arts District is definitely a neighborhood to consider.

-Even just walking around the neighbourhood you can take in the artistic flare.
-This is the centre for Asheville’s street artists and you can spot various murals emblazoned across the many warehouses and silos of the district.
+Even just walking around the neighborhood you can take in the artistic flare.
+This is the center for Asheville’s street artists and you can spot various murals emblazoned across the many warehouses and silos of the district.

 As for the studios and galleries, more than 150 artists are based in the area, producing and selling their works.
 With such a big community, you are sure to find an artist that suits your style preference so you can pick up some original local art as a unique souvenir.

 The community hosts various regular events.
-On the second Saturday of each month, the neighbourhood comes alive as the artists organise various shows and classes for visitors to enjoy.
+On the second Saturday of each month, the neighborhood comes alive as the artists organize various shows and classes for visitors to enjoy.

 Twice a year the area hosts an event known as The Stroll.
 Essentially a walking tour of the area, the local artists open their studios to display their works and grant visitors an insight into their artistic processes.